lriuui0x0/SCED_Localization/README.md

 This script uses Strange Eons to create custom Arkham Horror cards using the [ArkhamDB card translation](https://github.com/Kamalisk/arkhamdb-json-data) together with the scanned card images in the mod.

-While the script can do most of things automatically, it still requires some manual configuration ahead of time.
-For the language you're interested in translating to, you will need to manually update the font settings to your liking in the preference panel of the Arkham Horror plugin.
-For many Western languages, this step is not needed since the default settings should already give good results.

 The script is `main.py` in the root directory.
 You can run `python main.py --help` to get a list of command line options it takes.
 Most command line options have sensible defaults.
 The options are explained below:

 - `--lang`